SoFi

-SoFi Technologies, Inc. (commonly known as SoFi) is an American online personal finance company and online bank.
-Based in San Francisco, SoFi provides financial products including student and auto loan refinancing, mortgages, personal loans, credit card, investing, and banking through both mobile app and desktop interfaces.
+SoFi Technologies, Inc. (abbreviated as SoFi) is an American financial technology company.
+Founded in 2011 at Stanford University, it operates as a direct bank and provides its technology platform to other financial institutions.
+SoFi is the largest online lender in the U.S., and has 12.6 million customers as of 2025.

+In its initial years, SoFi focused on providing student loans, using data science to assess risk and offer borrowers lower interest rates.
+Over time, it expanded its offerings to include personal loans, mortgages, auto loans, credit cards, stock investing, insurance, estate planning and bank accounts.
+The company also began to provide its technology platform to other financial institutions.
+SoFi became the first full-service financial technology startup to receive a formal U.S. banking license and the first nationally chartered consumer bank in the U.S. to allow cryptocurrency trading.

 History

-2011–13
+2011–2013: Founding and early years

-SoFi, short for Social Finance Inc., was founded in the summer of 2011 by Mike Cagney, Dan Macklin, James Finnigan, and Ian Brady, four students who met at the Stanford Graduate School of Business.
+SoFi, short for Social Finance, was founded at Stanford University in the Fall of 2011.
+The founders were Mike Cagney, Dan Macklin, James Finnigan, and Ian Brady, four students who met at the Stanford Graduate School of Business.
 The founders hoped SoFi could provide more affordable options for those taking on debt to fund their education.
 The company's inaugural loan program was a pilot at Stanford; for this pilot program, 40 alumni loaned about $2 million to approximately 100 students, for an average of $20,000 per student.

 In September 2012, SoFi raised $77.2 million, led by Baseline Ventures, with participation from DCM and Renren.
 Additional investors included Ron Suber.

 On October 2, 2013, SoFi announced that it had raised $500 million in debt and equity to fund and refinance student loans.
 This total funding amount came from $90 million in equity, $151 million in debt, and $200 million in bank participations, with the remaining capital from alumni and community investors.
 The $151 million in debt includes a $60 million line of credit from Morgan Stanley, and a $41 million line of credit from Bancorp.

 As of September 2013, SoFi had funded $200 million in loans to 2500 borrowers at the company's 100 eligible schools.

 In November 2013, SoFi announced a deal with Barclays and Morgan Stanley to create a bond backed by peer-to-peer student loans, which would create the first securitization of these loans to receive a credit rating.